Acellera/htmd/doc/source/tutorials/system-prep/01-protein.md

 ## Gotchas

 - Always run `autoSegment` *before* `systemPrepare`.
 The segmentation reflects covalent connectivity, and `systemPrepare`'s C-terminal handling relies on it.
-- Hydrogens in the input PDB are dropped and re-added by `systemPrepare`.
-Don't try to preserve input Hs - the prep is what guarantees the protonation state is consistent with the chosen pH.
+- You don't have to strip input hydrogens before `systemPrepare`.
+If `titration=True` (the default) PDB2PQR re-protonates all titratable residues at the chosen pH and effectively overrides whatever Hs the input carried; passing `titration=False` keeps your input protonation.
+Either way, the prep is what reconciles the hydrogens with the rest of the build.
 - Solvate *before* `amber.build`, not after. `amber.build` does not wrap a water box on its own.
 - `saltconc` defaults to `0` (just neutralising counter-ions).
 Pass `saltconc=0.15` (or your target) for physiological ionic strength.
 - For systems with bound metals like Zn or Ca, you'll usually want to keep them by including them in the input - tLeap has parameters for the common ones.

 ## See also

-- {doc}`Build a protein with a ligand <02-protein-ligand>` - the next step up: non-canonical residues, SMILES templating, parameterisation.
+- {doc}`Build a protein with a ligand <02-protein-ligand>` - the next step up: non-canonical residues, SMILES templating, parameterization.
 - {doc}`System-building overview <../../explanation/system-building>` - the conceptual map of the whole stack.